 Please navigate to the cloud scheduler (under "Tools") and create a job:

 The job could be called "scheduled_webcam_ingest" and let's set the frequency to once per minute (* * * * *).
-In "Timezone" you can search for "Germany".
-Set the target to "HTTP" and paste your function's URL.
-All other settings can stay the default.
+In "Timezone" you can search for "Central European".

 You should see the result in your GCS bucket.
 Now, every minute a further image should be added to the bucket: